You are here

 - The Art Education Department will offer most of its pedagogy courses remotely in the fall.
 Student Teaching Practicum/internship & Seminar will include students going to their internship sites whenever deemed safe and feasible by MassArt and the MA Department of Education, while the seminar instruction will be remote.
 The Art Education Department will offer some of its studio courses as hybrid and others remotely.
 All of our courses will be designed thoughtfully, using best practices for remote teaching to ensure student learning.
 They will all have real-time teaching, though some may include asynchronous learning.
 Faculty will use a range of digital resources including Google Classroom, Zoom, and other technologies to engage our students.
 We will also use virtual platforms so that our students can observe classroom instruction when it's not feasible to go to schools for fieldwork.

-- The MassArt Communication Design program plans to offer mostly hybrid classes in the fall averaging about 20% of the time on campus and 80% of the time remotely.
-Several electives and multiple sections of our senior Advanced Projects course will be held 100% remotely.
+- The MassArt Communication Design program plans to offer classes remotely in the fall.
 For students to succeed in the fall, they will need a laptop (PC or Mac) capable of running Adobe Creative Suite.
 MassArt will offer students a free subscription to the Creative Suite.
 We also strongly recommend students consider purchasing a basic color ink-jet or laser printer and multi-port adapter for in-process work.
 Most assignments will be delivered digitally, though we hope to be able to support print delivery of finished project work.

 - The Fashion Design Department intends to offer mostly hybrid style courses that will involve both an on-campus and remote learning structure.
 We do have some courses that will run in a completely remote format.
 We are looking at providing structured studio access to enable students to work at designated times.
 During these times students will have access to sewing machines, dress forms, drafting tables, and irons.
 Fashion will be putting together “kits” of drafting and construction supplies.
 For innovative use of virtual space, some classes are looking to include guest lecturers, collaborative learning modules, demos, webinars from the industry, small group exercises, access to WGSN, and other online resources pertinent to the industry.
 As plans become more concrete we will be sharing updates with you.